 William R. Hoel, born 7 March 1825 in Ohio, was a Mississippi River steamboat pilot who entered the Navy 19 October 1861.
 On 6 February 1862, while serving as the First Master of Cincinnati, Hoel was wounded during the Battle of Fort Henry.
-Less than 2 months later, on 4 April he volunteered to pilot gunboat Carondelet in her famous run past the Rebel batteries at Island Number 10 to reach Maj.
+Less than two months later, on 4 April he volunteered to pilot gunboat Carondelet in her famous run past the Rebel batteries at Island No. 10 to reach Maj.
 Gen. John Pope's Army at New Madrid.
 The gunboat's valiant dash through a hailstorm of Confederate fire enabled Union forces to cross the river and to take this key island with quantities of cannon, equipment and stores.
 It thus opened the Mississippi for operations by Union gunboats bringing the Federal Armies in a long stride to within sight of Memphis.
 Hoel's courageous and skillful service on this occasion won the praise of Flag Officer Andrew H. Foote, the thanks of the Navy from Secretary Gideon Welles, and promotion to the rank of Acting Volunteer Lieutenant effective 29 April 1862.

-On 29 October, Hoel then took command of Pittsburg on which he served with distinction in the campaign to take Vicksburg.
-On 29 April 1863, as Acting Rear Admiral Porter's flotilla was bombarding the Confederate Batteries at Grand Gulf, his flagship, USS Benton, became unmanageable and was caught under heavy fire in a position where she could neither steer nor reply to the enemy guns.
+On 29 October 1862, Hoel then took command of Pittsburg on which he served with distinction in the campaign to take Vicksburg.
+On 29 April 1863, as Acting Rear Adm.
+Porter's flotilla was bombarding the Confederate Batteries at Grand Gulf, his flagship, Benton, became unmanageable and was caught under heavy fire in a position where she could neither steer nor reply to the enemy guns.
 On seeing Porter's predicament, Hoel slipped the Pittsburg in between Benton and the flaming Rebel batteries to protect her by taking the flre himself.

-Hoel sortied from Pearl Harbor with her group 10 November and guarded her "baby flattops" as their planes pounded Makin in a dawn preinvasion attack 20 November 1943.
-For the next 3 days torpedo bombers and fighters from Air Support Group 52.3 supported Major General Ralph C. Smith's 27th Infantry Division as it struggled to take Makin.
+Hoel sortied from Pearl Harbor with her group on 10 November 1943 and guarded her "baby flattops" as their planes pounded Makin in a dawn preinvasion attack 20 November 1943.
+For the next three days torpedo bombers and fighters from Air Support Group 52.3 supported Maj.
+Gen. Ralph C. Smith's 27th Infantry Division as it struggled to take Makin.
 Thousands of bombs and countless rounds from the guns on these planes smashed Japanese troop concentrations, gun emplacements, and shore installations on the beleaguered island.
-Before dawn 24 November, a torpedo fired by Japanese submarine I-175 struck Liscome Bay amidships and lookouts on the fantail of Coral Sea spotted the wake of a second torpedo which barely missed their ship.
+Before dawn on 24 November, a torpedo fired by Japanese submarine I-175 struck Liscome Bay amidships and lookouts on the fantail of Coral Sea spotted the wake of a second torpedo which barely missed their ship.
 Bluejackets on board Hoel saw smoke and flame rise at least a thousand feet when the torpedo ripped into Liscome Bay and detonated her bomb magazine.
-Rear Admiral Henry M. Mullinnix, commander of the Air Support Group, Captain Irving D. Wiltsie and 642 officers and men perished with the ill-fated carrier which slipped beneath the surface some 23 minutes later after spewing smoke, flame and red-hot plane parts for miles around.
+Rear Adm.
+Henry M. Mullinnix, commander of the Air Support Group, Capt.
+Irving D. Wiltsie and 642 officers and men perished with the ship which slipped beneath the surface some 23 minutes later after spewing smoke, flame and red-hot debris.
 The group's destroyers rescued 272 survivors.

-When the escort carriers cleared the area at night 27 November 1943, Hoel joined the screen protecting Abemama Group I which was unloading on the island of that name.
-The next morning the rejoined Rear Admiral Turner's task force and arrived off Tarawa 1 December for antisubmarine patrol five miles off the lagoon entrance.
+When the escort carriers cleared the area at night of 27 November 1943, Hoel joined the screen protecting Abemama Group I which was unloading on the island of that name.
+The next morning the rejoined Rear Adm.
+Turner's task force and arrived off Tarawa 1 December for antisubmarine patrol five miles off the lagoon entrance.
 Two days later she joined the escort for battleship Tennessee and a group of transports sailing for Pearl Harbor where they arrived 11 December 1943.
 Captain A. G. Cook, commander of Destroyer Souadron 47 shifted his flag from Hoel to McCord 14 December 1943.

 Hoel with fleet units of the 5th Amphibious Force, began intensive training for the invasion of the Marshall Islands.
 Departed Pearl Harbor 23 Januarv 1944 with the transport screen of Reserve Force, T.G.
-51.1 which steamed east of Kwalalein while Rear Admiral Turner's Joint Expeditionary Force landed on that atoll 31 January 1944.
-Hoel escorted the group's transports into Kwajalein Lagoon 2 February, and the following flay took station as a radar picket patrol shin south of Kwajalein where she also was on call for gunfire support.
+51.1 which steamed east of Kwalalein while Rear Adm.
+Turner's Joint Expeditionary Force landed on that atoll on 31 January 1944.
+Hoel escorted the group's transports into Kwajalein Lagoon on 2 February, and the following flay took station as a radar picket patrol shin south of Kwajalein where she also was on call for gunfire support.
 On 6 February she accompanied Miller DD-535 on a tour of inspection in the Roi-Namur area for Admiral Nimitz.

 Hoel then patrolled south and east of Cape Botiangen, New Hanover, where her guns destroyed an enemy warehouse 26 March 1944, and, the next day, captured documents which contained valuable information from a 40-foot outrigger canoe.
 That night she made four depth charge runs on an underwater sound contact with unknown results.
 She returned to Purvis Bay 8 April 1944 to screen a convoy carrying troops and supplies to Emirau Island.

 Upon her return to Purvis Bay 14 April 1944 Hoel reported for duty to Rear Admiral R. W. Hayler, the commander of Cruiser Division 12 who kept her busy with training exercises and convoy duty until 14 August when she was assigned to the 3d Amphibious Force then preparing for the invasion of the Palaus.
-She joined escort carrier Kitkun Bay at Espiritu Santo 24 August 1944 for passage to Purvis Bay.
-On 6 September they put to sea for the Palau Islands with Rear Admiral W. D. Sample's escort carrier task force unit to provide air support during the invasion of Peleliu.
+She joined escort carrier Kitkun Bay at Espiritu Santo on 24 August 1944 for passage to Purvis Bay.
+On 6 September they put to sea for the Palau Islands with Rear Adm.
+William D. Sample's escort carrier task force unit to provide air support during the invasion of Peleliu.
 While continuing to screen the escort carriers, she rescued a pilot and passenger from a plane that had splashed on attempting to take off from Ommaney Bay and transferred them to Marcus Island.
 On 1 October 1944 Hoel made three depth charge runs on an underwater sound contact with unknown results.

 The only chance for survival of the little group of American "jeep" carriers and "tin cans" lay in fleeing to the south hoping that aid would arrive before their complete destruction.
-While the carriers launched all available planes to attack their numerous Japanese adversaries and then formed a rough circle as they turned toward Leyte Gulf, Hoel and her fellow destroyers Johnston and Heermann, worked feverishly to lay down a smoke screen to hide their "baby flattops" from the overwhelmingly superior enemy ships.
-At 0706, when a providential rain squall helped to hide his carriers, Admiral Clifton Sprague boldly ordered his destroyers to attack the Japanese with torpedoes.
+While the carriers launched all available planes to attack their numerous Japanese adversaries and then formed a rough circle as they turned toward Leyte Gulf, Hoel and her fellow sisters Johnston and Heermann worked feverishly to lay down a smoke screen to hide their "baby flattops" from the overwhelmingly superior enemy ships.
+At 0706, when a providential rain squall helped to hide his carriers, Rear Adm.
+Clifton Sprague boldly ordered his destroyers to attack the Japanese with torpedoes.
 Hoel instantly obeyed this order by heading straight for the nearest enemy battleship, Kongo, then 18,000 yards away.
 When she had closed to 14,000 yards she opened fire as she continued her race toward the smoking muzzles of Kongo's 14-inch guns.
 A hit on her bridge which knocked out all voice radio communication did not deflect her from her course toward the enemy until she had launched a half salvo of torpedoes at a range of 9,000.
 Although Hoel's "fish" all failed to strike their target, they caused Kongo to lose ground in her pursuit of the carriers by forcing her to turn sharply left and to continue to move away from her quarry until they had run their course.
-Minutes later Hoel suffered hits which knocked out three of her guns, stopped her port engine, and deprived her of her Mark-37 fire control director, FD radar, and bridge steering control.
+Minutes later, Hoel suffered hits which knocked out three of her guns, stopped her port engine, and deprived her of her Mk.
+37 fire control director, FD radar, and bridge steering control.
 Undaunted, Hoel turned to engage the enemy column of heavy cruisers.
-When she had closed to within 6,000 yards of the leading crusier,Haguro, the fearless destroyer launched a half-salvo of torpedoes which ran "hot, straight and normal."
+When she had closed to within 6,000 yards of the leading heavy cruiser,Haguro, the destroyer launched a half salvo of torpedoes which ran "hot, straight and normal."
 This time she was rewarded by the sight of large columns of water which rose from her target.
 Although Japanese records deny that these torpedoes hit the cruiser, there is no evidence to indicate any other explanation for the geyser effect observed.

 Hoel (DD-768) was cancelled during construction 13 September 1946.